brannondorsey/dns-rebind-toolkit/README.md

 The attack requires a victim on the target network to simply follow a link, or be shown an HTML ad  containing a malicious iframe.
 From their, the victim's web browser is used like a proxy to directly access other hosts connected to their home network.
 These target machines and services would otherwise be unavailable to the attacker from the Internet.
 The remote attacker may not know what those services are, or what IP addresses they occupy on the victim's network, but DNS Rebind Toolkit handles this by brute forcing hundreds of likely IP addresses.

-Under the hood, this tool makes use of a public [whonow DNS server](https://github.com/brannondorsey/whonow) running on rebind.network:53 to execute the DNS rebind attack and fool the victim's web browser into violating the [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
+Under the hood, this tool makes use of a public [whonow DNS server](https://github.com/brannondorsey/whonow) running on rebind.network:53 to execute the DNS rebinding attack and fool the victim's web browser into violating the [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
 From their, it uses [WebRTC](https://en.wikipedia.org/wiki/WebRTC) to leak the victim's private IP address, say 192.168.1.36.
 It uses the first three octets of this local IP address to guess the network's subnet and then inject 256 iframes, from 192.168.1.0-255 delivering a payload to each host that could possibly be on the network subnet.

-This toolkit can be used to develop and deploy your own DNS Rebind attacks.
+This toolkit can be used to develop and deploy your own DNS rebinding attacks.
 Several real-world attack payloads are included with this toolkit in the [`payloads/`](payloads) directory.
 These payloads include  information exfiltration (and rickroll tomfoolery) attacks against a few popular IoT devices, including Google Home and Roku products.

 ## Getting Started